 Easy to pump to 110 psi on road tires (rated to 160 psi), and includes the industry-standard Presta and Schrader valves.
 Metal barrel adds to its sturdy profile.
 Accurate, easy-to-read gauge.

 Presta valves are a commonly reported problem.
-Schrader valves apparently suffer no issues with this pump; however, figuring out the valve is a bit of a struggle.
-Return window is just 2 months.
+Schrader valves apparently suffer no issues with this pump; however, figuring out the valve can be a bit of a struggle.

 Rated to 160 psi, easy to operate up to 85 psi, and then gets high-pressure tires up to 120 psi.
 The gauge has a variance of about 5-7 psi – not unexpected in this price range.
 Lifetime warranty, will send replacement parts like the steel barrel and plastic base should they get damaged.
 Ebook included.